 - Banjul, Gambia

-The cost of living adjustment is the change made to make wages or benefits stay current with the cost of living.
-The government uses it for retirees and recipients of Social Security benefits.
-Other applications include government workers' benefits, union negotiations, and corporate contracts for valued employees.
-It's used to ensure that income keeps up with inflation.
-Employers also use it when employees are asked to relocate to a more expensive location.
+The cost-of-living adjustment (COLA) is the change made to make wages or benefits stay current with the cost of living.
+The government uses it for federal retirees and recipients of Social Security benefits.
+The Social Security Administration announced a 5.9% benefit increase in 2022, up significantly from 1.3% for 2021.

 Other applications for the costs of living include government workers' benefits, union negotiations, and corporate contracts for valued employees.
 Private employers sometimes also use the cost of living when employees are asked to relocate to a different location.

 What causes differences in cost of living?